andreimerlescu/andreimerlescu/README.md

 Entrepreneurship · Engineering Excellency · _Own Without Ego_ · Women In Tech · Disability Awareness

 I design and operate infrastructure that saves money at scale and ships software faster.
-At Bit Fry Game Studios I reduced build pipeline costs from $17K/mo to $2K/mo — a $1M saving over 72 months that required an up front investment of $69,000.
+At Bit Fry Game Studios I reduced build pipeline costs from $17K/mo to $2K/mo — a $500K saving over 36 months that required an up front investment of $69,000 every three years.
 At Oracle I took a release pipeline from a 1-in-5 failure rate to 99.9% success.
-At WB Games I architected a Perforce migration projected to cut OPEX from $7M to $1M annually and workspace syncs from 4 hours to 30 minutes — shelved before deployment due to studio in-house preferences over in-cloud.
+At WB Games I architected a Perforce migration projected to cut OPEX from $7M to $1M annually and workspace syncs from 4+ hours to 30 minutes — shelved before deployment due to studio in-house preferences over in-cloud.
 I assisted in operating and teaching during RailsGirlsRDU in 2014 to enable women in tech through building a rails twitter clone.

 I'm available consulting that requires a retainer.
 I'll consider full time employment on a case